AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/LineNode.md

 ▸ **setEndPoints**(`startX`, `startY`, `endX`, `endY`): `void`

-Set the start and end points of the line in its local coordinate space (which may differ from its parent's coordinate space based on `relativeTransform`, i.e.
+Set the start and end points of the line in its local coordinate space (which may differ from its parent's coordinate space based on `transformMatrix`, i.e.
-`relativeRotation` and `translateX`/`Y`).
+`rotation` and `translation`).
 The values passed in may be normalized by this setter, shifting the node's translation and counter-shifting the start/end points.
 Therefore, the start/end getters may return values different from the values you passed into this setter, even though the line's visual bounds and appearance are